- Business and Employment»

-They only need good English speakers and skilled workers.
-So majority of the questions for your interview will also be roaming around the fact that you can speak fluently and are able to do the job at hand.
+They only need people fluent in English and basic computer skills.
+So the majority of the questions for your interview will also be around the fact that you can speak fluently and are able to do the job at hand.
 Plain simple graduate or even an undergraduate can apply for such positions.

-If you are trying to get a job in domestic call center they seek that you can speak the local language and also relatively good English.
-For example a domestic call center in India can be of say a Vodafone Customer Care in Mumbai wherein the agents need to know to speak English, Hindi and even Marathi if a customer wants only to speak in Marathi.
-Or for a customer care for a bank in Tamil Nadu will require people to speak in Tamil as well as in English.
+If you are trying to get a job in domestic call center they seek that you can speak the local language as well.
+For example, a domestic call center in Mumbai, India will look for agents who can speak English, Hindi and even Marathi.
+Or for a customer care for a bank in the Philippines will need people to speak in Filipino, other regional languages as well as English.

 - Prepare for the actual interview.
-Look for probable interview questions and tips on the web.
+Look for probable interview questions here and elsewhere on the web.

 - Visit the company in a proper dress i.e formals.
-Typically the interview might have more than one rounds.
-These rounds can involve an aptitude test, computer proficiency test, and the one-on-one personal interview which will most probably take place at the last.
+The interview might have more than one rounds.
+These rounds can involve an aptitude test, computer skills test, and personal interview at the last.

-- Get fluent in English, be confident, energetic and all the best for your career.
+- Be confident, energetic and all the best for your career.
 You are going to crack it.